What is network monitoring?

 How can IP monitoring help

-As a consequence of proper IP monitoring, a monitoring software can take care of setting meaningful threshold values as standard, the exceeding or falling below of which will trigger an alarm or notification.
+As a consequence of proper IP monitoring, monitoring software can take care of setting meaningful threshold values as standard.
+Exceeding or falling below these values will trigger an alarm or notification.
 Rules can be applied to edge cases or specific, perhaps temporary, necessities of a particular host.

 How to monitor large networks

 Large networks have an order of magnitude of complexity that makes them a separate category in the world of network monitoring.
-Network device monitoring may take a long time in a large network with thousands of hosts, and an excess of alerts is definitely a common problem.
-While it may be tempting to skip parts of the infrastructure, foregoing a holistic view, it is a poor choice.
-Ignoring may initially be convenient, but it leads to all sorts of future risks that a company is in no position to accept.
+Network device monitoring may take a long time on a thousands hosts large network, and an excess of alerts is definitely a common problem.
+While it may be tempting to skip parts of the infrastructure, foregoing a holistic view of it, it is a poor choice.
+Ignoring some parts may be convenient initially but it leads to all sorts of future risks that a company is in no position to accept.

-For the monitoring of large and complex networks with different locations and differently connected components, a monitoring software that works with a rule-based configuration is quite suitable.
-With a few simple steps, administrators can use rules to define a policy, such as monitoring only the error rate of all access ports, for monitoring numerous similar devices.
-Using rules, it is possible to apply the same setting to multiple hosts, immensely reducing the workload in configuring your monitoring setup.
-Alerts can be more focused, and useful, when using rules: for instance, a terminal that is regularly switched off will be set to not trigger an alert, as it is not an exceptional case but routine behavior.
+For monitoring large and complex networks with different locations and differently connected components, a monitoring software that works with a rule-based configuration is quite suitable.
+With a few simple steps, administrators can use rules to define a policy, such as monitoring only the error rate of all access ports, for monitoring a large number of similar devices.
+Using rules it is possible to apply the same setting to a large number of hosts, which immensely reduces the workload in configuring your monitoring setup.
+Alerts can be more focused, and useful, using rules: for instance, a terminal that is regularly switched off will be set to not trigger an alert, as it is not an exceptional case but routine behavior.

 A policy can be applied to a large network with a handful of well-crafted rules.
 A rule-based monitoring solution then handles the monitored systems based on this policy.
-Changing the policy can be done anytime, with a few steps, and applied to numerous devices all at once.
+Changing the policy can be done anytime, with a few steps, and applied to a large number of devices all at once.
 Exceptions are also possible at any time and are documented via rules.
-Automation via rules also makes it easier and less error-prone to include new hosts in the monitoring.
+Automation via rules makes it easier and less error-prone including new hosts in the monitoring.

-Rule-based monitoring is not strictly necessary when dealing with a moderate amount of hosts.
-Small companies may operate without such a solution, using a standard network monitoring service instead.
+Rules-based monitoring isn’t strictly necessary when dealing with a moderate amount of hosts.
+Small companies may operate without such a solution by using a standard network monitoring service instead.
 But for large infrastructures, rules can be the best solution to monitor the network.

 Network topology for a holistic view

-The network topology is often given as an overview map, showing how the network is connected, virtually and physically.
-The network manager can navigate this map, clicking on the specific host that needs immediate attention.
+Often the network topology is given as an overview map, showing how the network is connected, virtually and physically.
+Network managers can navigate this network map, by clicking on the specific host that needs immediate attention.
 Other network monitoring tools display the network in a tree structure or as a table.
 The table display has the advantage that several pieces of information in a condensed form can be viewed at a glance.

-Not only the network topology can be visualized in a holistic view.
+It is not only the network topology that can be visualized in a holistic view.
 Some network monitoring tools support viewing performance parameters graphically as well.
-The current bandwidth, the status of individual ports, and abnormal error rates can all be shown in a graphical way, allowing the network administrator to quickly identify patterns, such as expected or unexpected performance peaks.
+The current bandwidth, the status of individual ports, abnormal error rates can all be shown in a graphical map, which enables the network administrator to quickly identify patterns, such as expected or unexpected performance peaks.

 All this is possible by implementing your network monitoring solution holistically, considering all the hardware and software, without exceptions.